Next edition dates to be announced (event last held in 2011)

-Parc de La Salut, Sabadell (Catalunya autonomous community)
+Parc de La Salut, Sabadell (Catalunya aut. community)

 Sabadell, located at about 20 km from Barcelona, in Catalunya autonomous community in Spain, is a commercial and industrial city as well as an important communications point like at the time of the Roman Empire.
 The city boasts an interesting urban heritage with several sites of historical and cultural interest spread out through its streets and squares as well as in the surroundings, and offers a wide selection of cultural events and activities, including traditional festivals, symphonic music and opera happenings, a network of theatres and libraries, archaeological sites and museums, like the Sabadell History Museum and the Rural Life Museum.
 Finally, several beautiful green areas and city parks enhance the touristic appeal of the city.